 Bake for 30 minutes covered.
 Then bake uncovered for an additional 10 minutes or until cheese is melted.

 These Freezer Mashed Potatoes are one of my husband’s specialties.
 After I made them one time, he decided we needed to eat them more often, so he takes it upon himself to make up a fresh batch every once in a while.
 Makes me happy, because I happen to think they’re delicious too!

-Normally, potatoes don’t freezer well, but because there’s all sorts of yummy additions, these freeze very well!
+Normally, potatoes don’t freeze well, but because there’s all sorts of yummy additions, these freeze very well!
 They also pair very nicely with the Maple Pineapple Slow Cooker Ham I have here.

 The added sour cream, cream cheese, butter and salt & pepper make for a really delicious combination of flavours.
 Sometimes, they don’t even make it to the freezer before we eat them 😉

 - Shredded cheddar cheese to cover top optional